reiryuki/Dolby-Atmos-Oneplus-8-Visible-Magisk-Module/README.md

 ## Descriptions
 - An EQ ported from Oneplus 8 Visible
 - Working with enforcing or permissive
 - It's still using UI from other for now.
-So it will buggy sometimes.
+So it will buggy.
 - It doesn't support ACDB because using effect proxy

 ## Tested on